 - how to recognide vulnerability

 - how to create a culture of fair treatment

 This document is believed to be accurate but is not intended as a basis of knowledge upon which advice can be given.
-Neither the author (personal or corporate), Society of Claims Professionals or Chartered Insurance Institute, or any of the officers or employees of those organisations accept any responsibility for any loss occasioned to any person acting or refraining from action as a result of the data or opinions included in this material.
+Neither the author (personal or corporate), Society of Underwriting Professionals or Chartered Insurance Institute, or any of the officers or employees of those organisations accept any responsibility for any loss occasioned to any person acting or refraining from action as a result of the data or opinions included in this material.
 Opinions expressed are those of the author or authors and not necessarily those of the Society or Chartered Insurance Institute.